Keeganw3/Pianos-R-Us/README.md

 * The logout page will ask the user if they are certain that they would like to log out and they must press a button to confirm this.

 ![Logout page](static/images/pp4-logout-page.png)

+## User Account
+A user can make an account at anytime using the navbar.
+If a user does create an account this allows them to save their delivery information so they don't need to enter it everytime they checkout.
+They are also given a purchase history so they can see what they bought from the site and when.
+An account user can also leaves reviews.

+## Reviews
+An account holder can leave reviews on the bottom of a product's detail page to tell people what they think of a product, how well it works and of it is worth the price.

+## Team page
+All members of the team are shown here with their names, pics, brief backgrounds and their positions within the online shopping network.

+## Site Locations
+The locations of our 5 stores are shown here in case a user would like to visit a store in person instead.
+They are shown using google maps, their address, name, and country.

 ## Footer
 * The footer is used to add authenticity to the website and to let people know that this is strictly for educational use only.